 Cost of Living is very affordable on an international scale, and so is cost of study (tuition fee) at most Thai universities.
 Thai universities are among the cheapest universities for international students worldwide, while maintaining an international accepted quality in their degree programs.
 Thailand is not really a 'cheap' country, however.
 As it is anywhere else, you get what you pay for.
 Prices vary widely, and so does quality, from 'Asian style' (rote textbook learning) to 'western style' (developing understanding and skills).
 This Web site aims to be your guide to making a qualified decision independent of whether you want to study a degree program, just spend one semester abroad as an exchange student, or take continuing education in the friendliest country in Asia.
 By the way, any foreign student is called an 'exchange student'.
-It does not need a formal exchange agreement with your university back home to study one semester abroad in Thailand: Free movers are welcome everywhere!
+It does not need a formal exchange agreement with your university back home to study one semester abroad in Thailand: Study abroad in Asia!

-The most popular fields of study among foreign students are business administration, marketing, business English, general management, and international business management on undergraduate and graduate level.
+The most popular fields of study among foreign students are business administration, mass communication, marketing, business English, general management and international business management on undergraduate and graduate level.

-Please note that you will often find Thai MBA students who graduated from a BBA program – thus studying the same stuff again on graduate level, often with the same professors from the same books.
+Please note that you will often find Thai MBA students who graduated from a BBA program.
 Western HR departments would smile about such an education and, most likely, reject the job application.
 Such students may influence your experience in class since they are not much interested in learning anything new; they just want to obtain a graduate degree.

 The MBA program (weekend programs are often called Executive MBA or EMBA) may serve you as an example for a general advice.
 Don't choose your degree program or your university for a student exchange only after brochures or university Web sites.
 If any possible, pay them a visit yourself and meet the students who study the program that you would like to join.
-That way, you will quickly experience whether a program is the right thing for you, or whether you should better look at another program.
-Eventually, it is your fellow students you learn the most from.
+That way, you will quickly experience whether a particular program is the right one for you, or you better should take a look at another program.

 Every country knows the phenomenon of the 'best university'.
 In many countries that are universities within the top-200 global rankings.
-In other countries, like Thailand, the ‘best’ is the result of cultural biases and not necessarily based on the future a student has after graduating from such a 'top' university.
-In Thailand, Chulalongkorn University is often mentioned as the best university (maybe it is, but is it the best one for you?).
+In Thailand, it is Chulalongkorn University.
 As a foreigner, you will pay at Chula, as it is called in short, generally about double that much as Thai students do.
 Whether Chula is academically the best one or not is a question we cannot answer.
-Chula is, however, the preferred way to become a Thai civil servant, a status that comes with plenty of benefits for a Thai and thus highly desirable.
-But please note – no foreigner will become a Thai civil servant, so make your choice according to your own goals.
+Chula is, however, the preferred way to become a civil servant, a status that comes with plenty of benefits for a Thai and thus highly desirable.

 One of the most important factors in degree studies in Thailand is the immersion into everyday life in a different culture.
 That is what will affect you and your skills the most, and that is also what international employers value the most.
 Whether you study marketing or accounting, media or management, obtaining a degree in Thailand is a strong asset in your CV.
 Less so, but still very interesting, is an exchange semester (everybody does one these days) or, on a different level, a Summer School that runs usually only a few weeks while the semester runs 5 months in Thailand.